Amelle Berrabah: Early life

-Berrabah was born on 22 April 1984 in Aldershot, Hampshire to Moroccan parents.
+Amelle Sousa Berrabah was born on 22 April 1984 in Aldershot, Hampshire to Moroccan parents.
 She has four sisters, younger sister Samiya, older sisters Laila, Zakiya and Nora and a brother, Khaled.
 Her family owned a kebab shop in Aldershot.
 Berrabah's father died of cancer in 2002.
 Berrabah attended The Connaught School in Aldershot and the Academy of Contemporary Music in Guildford, the latter on the merit of a scholarship.
 It was then that she met her managers and formed the group Boo2, with her sister, Samiya and began looking for record contract opportunities.
 She won Top of the Pops magazine's Star Search in 2003 that gave her the chance to be the lead singer of a new group and had performed at Party in the Park as well.

 Career

 2006–2008: Success with the Sugababes

 Following Mutya Buena's departure from Sugababes, Berrabah was brought in as a replacement by the group's management.
 Their manager had seen Berrabah perform at an American showcase a few years prior in 2003 and Berrabah had impressed him.
 As soon as Buena left, he gave Berrabah a call about the opportunity and got her to record three songs to audition for remaining members Keisha Buchanan and Heidi Range.
 They liked the demos and Berrabah was then announced as the newest member of the trio.
 The first single to feature Berrabah's vocals, "Red Dress", entered the UK Singles Chart at number four.
 Taller in More Ways was re-released in early 2006 with re-recorded vocals by Berrabah.
 Because of the hastiness of the replacement, she could only re-record vocals for three of the tracks on the album.
 She also contributed the song, "Now You're Gone" to the new track listing.
 They performed the 2007 Comic Relief single with fellow girl band, Girls Aloud, "Walk This Way", which went to number one.
 On 28 April 2007, Berrabah was arrested over allegations that she had assaulted a girl on the dancefloor in a club.
 No charges were brought.

 The first single from their album Change, the Dr. Luke-produced "About You Now", topped the UK Singles Chart for four weeks.
 In October 2007, Change became the group's second UK Albums Chart number one, giving the group the top position on the singles and albums charts simultaneously.
 Berrabah was credited with co-writing five songs on the album.
 Berrabah was arrested again on 10 January 2008 on suspicion of causing criminal damage and a public order offence.
 The arrest was made in connection with an alleged attack on a car in her hometown of Aldershot on 9 January 2008.
 The charges were quickly dropped when it was revealed that she was not even in town at the time.
 Despite announcing a break after the Change tour, the group quickly began working on Catfights and Spotlights, which was released in late 2008 and became their lowest charting album at the time.